Reactive-Network/documentation/docs/docs/debugging.md

 ## Contract Inactive

-If you see `Contract Status: Inactive` on Reactscan, it means the contract doesn’t have enough funds to cover gas for reactive transactions.
-Both **destination** and **reactive contracts** must hold sufficient balance to stay active.
+If you see `Contract Status: Inactive` on Reactscan, it means the contract doesn’t have enough funds to cover gas for Reactive transactions.
+Both destination and Reactive contracts must hold sufficient balance to stay active.

 ![Debugging Image](../docs/img/contract-inactive.png)